Author Archives: workerchecks

 Step 1—Applicant submits check

-An applicant submits an application for a check through either an ACIC accredited body such as Worker Checks.
+An applicant submits an application for a check through an ACIC accredited body such as Worker Checks.

 Step 2—Worker Checks lodges the application